 We began 2020 at the “End of the World” in Ushuaia, Argentina and continued our exploration of the Patagonia region of Argentina and Chile from there.
 This vast, remote, and beautiful area is filled with national parks, mountains, glaciers, more national parks, fjords, and wildlife which kept us extremely busy and active.
-In addition to this jam-packed exploration schedule, we had very limited internet so we weren’t able to keep up with our monthly “Where We’ve Been” posts.
+In addition to this jam-packed exploration schedule, we had very limited internet so we weren’t able to keep up with our monthly “Where We’ve Been” road trip posts.
 But don’t worry.
 We’ll catch you up here by covering January and February 2020 in this post.
 BONUS: We arrived in the Uco Valley near Mendoza, Argentina on March 10 to house sit and lay low during the Covid-19 (coronavirus) pandemic which means we won’t be doing any real travel for the next 1-2 months.
 So we’re also including the month of March in this post.

 During the first 10 weeks of 2020, we drove 4,653 miles (7,488 km) and crossed the border between Argentina and Chile four times to continue exploring the Tierra del Fuego and Patagonia regions of both countries.
 Here are the highlights, and don’t miss our custom map and dashcam time-lapse video at the end of this post.